 The main benefits of registering under the CATSI Act are that:

-- the members can choose, when they register the corporation, not to be liable for the debts of the corporation
+- when they register, the members can choose not to be liable for debts of the corporation

-- the rule book that governs how the corporation is run can take into account Aboriginal or Torres Strait Islander customs and traditions
+- the corporation's rule book can accommodate Aboriginal or Torres Strait Islander customs and traditions

 - Aboriginal and Torres Strait Islander corporations can operate nationally—they are not limited to the state or territory in which they are registered